 Mysticism is the belief that a deeper union is possible, and incorporates various techniques designed to facilitate such union.
 The union in question may be monistic or dualistic, which is to say, it may be akin to the idea of a drop of water falling into the ocean and thereby becoming one with the ocean, or it may be more like the union of two individuals in a dance, a romance, and/or a sexual encounter, where the two may at times mingle, but yet remain separate.
 The "object" (if you will) of the union may be the divine, nature, the universe, humanity, something more precise, or something more vague.
 On this axis will also be the opposite perspective, which is a denial that such a deeper union is possible, and/or a lack of interest in such a state; this may be due to non-belief, a materialistic metaphysic, ennui, Angst, and/or Weltschmerz, to name a few possibilities.
 Mysticism can also extend into the dimension of Romance and Sexuality, as well as other dimensions.

-(to be continued in next post)
+(to be continued in a later post)

 The title of the post comes from Star Trek (The Original Series), Season 1, episode 12; episode 12 overall; production code 16.

 This blog contains copyrighted material the use of which may not been specifically authorized by the copyright owner.
 I am making such material available in my effort to advance understanding of scientific, environmental, political, human rights, economic, philosophical, psychological, cultural, and social issues, etc.